 If your condition has been identified, it is advised that you speak with an attorney and begin exploring your legal options, as you may be eligible to receive Social Security Disability benefits.

-Call (704) 486-5824 for a free case review with a Board-Certified Specialist in SSD at Riddle & Brantley.
+Call (704) 486-5824 for a free case review with a disability lawyer at Riddle & Brantley.
 We have experience serving clients in Charlotte and would love to help if we can.

 There is no shame in seeking disability benefits and we understand what you’re going through.
 You do not have to do this alone.